-For more detailed tips on how search works in the CMC, see the Detailed Curation Guide.
+For more detailed tips on how search works in the CMP, see the Detailed Curation Guide.

 For tips around finding images, see the Image Curation Guide.

-From the Content Explorer, you can get to the search page by pressing the “search” button, or pressing the enter/return key while your cursor is in the search bar.
+From the Marketplace, you can get to the search page by pressing the “search” button, or pressing the enter/return key while your cursor is in the search bar.

 - Sort by date published, rather than relevance to see most recent results.